Hyperbolicities in CAT(0) cube complexes: Morse subgroups

 \begin{prop} Let $G$ be a group acting geometrically on a CAT(0) cube complex $X$ and $H \leq G$ a Morse subgroup.
 For any compact subspace $Q \subset X$, there exists a $G$-cocompact convex subcomplex containing $Q$. \end{prop}

-The proof reduces essentially to the following lemma, where $\mathrm{Ram}(\cdot)$ denotes the \emph{Ramsey number}.
+The proof reduces essentially to the following lemma (proved in \cite[Theorem H]{MR2413337} for uniformly locally finite CAT(0) cube complexes), where $\mathrm{Ram}(\cdot)$ denotes the \emph{Ramsey number}.
 Recall that, if $n \geq 0$, $\mathrm{Ram}(n)$ is the smallest integer $k \geq 0$ satisfying the following property: if one colors the edges of a complete graph containing at least $k$ vertices with two colors, it is possible to find a monochromatic complete subgraph containing at least $n$ vertices.
 Often, it is used to find a subcollection of pairwise disjoint hyperplanes in a collection of hyperplanes of some finite-dimensional CAT(0) cube complex (see for instance \cite[Lemma 3.7]{coningoff}).

 \begin{lemma} Let $X$ be a finite-dimensional CAT(0) cube complex and $S \subset X$ a set of vertices which is combinatorially $K$-quasiconvex.
 Then the combinatorial convex hull of $S$ is included into the $\mathrm{Ram}( \max(\dim(X)+1,K))$-neighborhood of $S$. \end{lemma}